 Corporate Services & Training

-CCE collaborates with economic and workforce development organizations to better serve employers in the South Central Michigan region.
+CCE collaborates with economic and workforce development organizations to better serve employers in the Tri-County region.
 As businesses expand and diversify to remain competitive, having a pulse on the local business community allows CCE to be proactive and demand-driven in its training approach.
 In response to ever-changing workforce needs, CCE offers a variety of services for employers, including;

 - Assisting employers with customizing training, including developing curriculum and training the trainer on deployment strategies.

 - Facilitating the Michigan New Jobs Training Program to provide no-cost training opportunities for eligible employers.
 Currently, CCE manages more than $4 million in agreements.

 - Identifying training needs and offering company-specific solutions, such as providing information for apprenticeship programming or referrals to related community resources and services.